Infomaniak/android-login/README.md

 Library to simplify login process with Infomaniak oauth 2.0 protocol

-## Install
-0. Copy the SSH link of the library
-1. Add the library as a git submodule in your favorite git client
-2. In your

 ## Use

 In the `onCreate` method of your Activity/Fragment, instantiate the library :